Let’s talk about the women behind some of our best-selling handbags!

 Phoebe Philo of Celine

-When the announcement came that Phoebe Philo would be exiting her decade-long stint at Celine, fans could barely contain themselves.
+When the announcement came that Phoebe Philo would be exiting her decade-long stint at Celine (and Heid Slimane taking over), fans could barely contain themselves.
 “What will we wear now?” the internet cried collectively.
 The lament was loud and languishing.

 As Vogue so eloquently said in a statement released shortly thereafter, “Phoebe is a proven genius for tuning into the intuitions of a generation—she’s acted as lightning conductor of the female energy of the times, twice over.”
 Well said.